Lab Notebook

 4

-Expansion, Ice & Engineering
+Expansion, Contraction & Ice

 Why does ice float?
 Why do fish survive winter under frozen lakes?
 And why does almost every other material get bigger when you heat it up?